knative/eventing/docs/decisions/broker-trigger.md

   - "filter" has exact type match
   - "filter" has exact source match
   - target is same-namespace
-- Registry requirements are not clear enough to include in MVP
+- Registry requirements are not clear enough to include in this decision.
   - Future user stories could change this and motivate a particular implementation.